Awaken Every Day

-Shambhala Publications releases Venerable Thubten Chodron’s newest book, Awaken Every Day: 365 Buddhist Reflections to Invite Mindfulness and Joy, in June.
+Shambhala Publications recently released Venerable Thubten Chodron’s newest book, Awaken Every Day: 365 Buddhist Reflections to Invite Mindfulness and Joy.
 It’s a pithy compendium of Buddhist wisdom, encouraging us to understand the true causes of our suffering and the paths to freedom.
 Below are excerpts for a preview.

 Cleaning Out Our Garbage